-Wednesday 6.30pm – 8.00pm, £7/£5 Class held at the East Oxford Community Centre, Upstairs Hall, Cowley Road on the corner of Princes Street.
+Wednesday 6.30pm – 8.00pm, £7/£5 Class held at the East Oxford Community Centre, Downstairs Hall, Cowley Road on the corner of Princes Street.

 These are gentle exercise classes to improve your health, fitness, flexibility, strength and ability to relax.
 No experience is necessary and beginners are always welcome.
 The level of exercise is controlled by the degree to which you bend your legs so it is suitable for all ages, no matter how unfit you feel.